-My senses were on high alert till I reached the watering hole.
+My senses were on high alert until I reached the watering hole.
 My eyes were scanning every turn in the trail for a potential ambush spot.
 It was only after crossing the watering hole that I could relax and enjoy the hike.
 The gurgling Nyund stream with its multitude of pools, waterfalls and eddies made a pleasant trekking companion.

 Kareri lake has an eerie effect on anyone in love with the mountains.
-This placid glacier fed lake that sits nestled under the towering Dhauladhars.
-Yet, with its placidity, it imparts a vitality to a visitor that washes away ennui and tiredness.
+This placid glacier-fed lake that sits nestled under the towering Dhauladhars.
+Yet, with its placidity, it imparts vitality to a visitor that washes away ennui and tiredness.
 It urges you to get up and explore and yet, explore sans haste.
 You breathe deep, soak in the ambience, smell the rhododendrons, feel the unfettered mountain air in your hair till it becomes a part of you.
 With each passing day, it gets difficult to turn back to the city.
 If I had a month to spare, I’d camp next to Kareri and explore this nook of Dhauladhars.

 The Nyund nullah (stream) trail is a better name for the Kareri lake trail.
-Nyund stream emerges from Kareri lake and flows all the way down to Nauhli village.
+Nyund stream emerges from Kareri lake and flows down to Nauhli village.
 The trekking trail follows this nullah upstream and crosses it at three places.
 Twice over a series of rocks and boulders and the once over a rickety iron bridge.

 The traditional start to the trail is the Forest Rest House (FRH) at Kareri village.
 Just aft of the rest house a trail joins the wide and now metalled Kareri-Salli link road.
 Follow the link road from Kareri towards Nauhli village for three kilometres.
-Just before Nauhli village there is a large concrete bridge over Nyund stream.
-Adjacent to the bridge a stone paved path leads upstream to your right.
+Just before Nauhli village, there is a large concrete bridge over Nyund stream.
+Adjacent to the bridge a stone-paved path leads upstream to your right.
 A tea shack has come up near this bridge (since 2016) and it marks the starting point for Kareri lake trek.

 From Jammu Goth on The trail heads due North.
 You walk along the left bank of Nyund stream now.
 Many water pools and waterfalls dot this path and this is by far the most relaxed stroll on the trail.
 500 meters from Jammu Goth there is a perfect wading hole to your right.
-Flecked with stones this waist deep water hole is the perfect place to bathe and have a meal or a snack.
+Flecked with stones this waist-deep water hole is the perfect place to bathe and have a meal or a snack.
 200 meters from this pool you cross the stream again, only this time on a rickety iron bridge.

 After the iron bridge, the trail meanders north along Nyund nullah’s right bank.
-Huge boulders and massive trees dot the landscape and one needs to keep trudging north over a part mud, part stone paved well-marked trail.
+Huge boulders and massive trees dot the landscape and one needs to keep trudging north over a part mud, part stone-paved well-marked trail.
 The trail is clearly visible and 600 metres from the bridge is a shop on the left bank of Nyund stream.
 The shop approach is a cleverly constructed bridge with two tree trunks and some planks nailed over them.
 Just next to the shop on the right bank is an excellent camping ground.